ivuorinen/starred/README.md

 - [nikitastupin/pwnhub](https://github.com/nikitastupin/pwnhub) - How GitHub Actions workflows can be hacked
 - [nilbuild/git-standup](https://github.com/nilbuild/git-standup) - Recall what you or your team did on the last working day
 - [ntnn/docker-imapfilter](https://github.com/ntnn/docker-imapfilter) - Docker image to run imapfilter as a daemon with configs from git
-- [nvm-sh/nvm](https://github.com/nvm-sh/nvm) - Node Version Manager - POSIX-compliant bash script to manage multiple active node.js versions. $nvm: 3ArcxqLtXMmBnWbbtfwQgVL3MNnDsggzgGDtXMnjpump
+- [nvm-sh/nvm](https://github.com/nvm-sh/nvm) - Node Version Manager - POSIX-compliant bash script to manage multiple active node.js versions.
 - [obra/superpowers](https://github.com/obra/superpowers) - An agentic skills framework & software development methodology that works.
 - [ohmyzsh/ohmyzsh](https://github.com/ohmyzsh/ohmyzsh) - 🙃   A delightful community-driven (with 2,500+ contributors) framework for managing your zsh configuration.
 Includes 300+ optional plugins (rails, git, macOS, hub, docker, homebrew, node, php, python, etc), 140+ themes to spice up your morning, and an auto-update tool that makes it easy to keep up with the latest updates from the community.
 - [omacom/omarchy](https://github.com/omacom/omarchy) - Beautiful, Modern & Opinionated Linux